 Don’t worry; there are a few easy steps that can help you determine if you’re holding leather or a substitute.

-This is especially important when it comes to cleaning and maintaining your leather product, as most maintenance items that work for leather will not be effective on fake leather.
+This is especially important for cleaning and maintaining your leather product, as most maintenance items that work for leather will not be effective on fake leather.
 Although the steps below are great at spotting real leather, keep in mind throughout the process that many materials are a mixture of both leather and vinyl, so you may get mixed results.

 How to Spot Real Leather